pyro-ppl/funsor/README.md

 # Funsor ![unstable](https://img.shields.io/badge/status-unstable-red.svg)

-Functional analysis + tensors + algebra.
+Functional analysis + tensors + symbolic algebra.

 This library is an experimental work in progress.
 Beware building on top of this unstable prototype.